-- EDU-SYRIA scholarship programme, funded by the European Union Trust Fund “Madad” offers bachelor’s degree scholarships for Syrian refugee students in Jordan.
-WILL BE ANNOUNCED WHEN OPEN.
+- EDU-SYRIA scholarship programme, funded by the European Union Trust Fund “Madad” offers Vocational Training Diploma scholarships for Syrian refugee students in Jordan at the Luminus Technical University College for the second semester of the academic year 2020/2021.
+AWILL BE ANNOUNCED WHEN OPEN.

 Third-Country Scholarship-Complementary Pathways

 - The World University Service of Canada (WUSC) manages the Student Refugee Program (SRP) which is a resettlement programme that provides opportunities for refugees to continue their post-secondary studies in Canada as a one-year sponsorship programme.
-Applications are usually open starting in January until February of every year.
-WILL BE ANNOUNCED WHEN OPEN
+WILL BE ANNOUNCED WHEN OPEN.

 1. Al Ghurair Young Thinkers Program (YTP):